mythaxis/WorkSpace/content/warped/2047-12-12-closed-broadcast-backchannel.DATESTAMP-12.47.12.12.47.md

 date: 2047-12-12 12:47:00+00:00
 draft: false
 title: "<Gabrielpost. closed broadcast|personal FB log.DATESTAMP: 12:47.12.12.47>"
-type: post
+type: page
 categories:
 - Warped
 tags:
 - closed broadcast
 ---

 Jonty was braver than most.
 He shucked his Primarni eight quid tunic and then only hesitated briefly before climbing into the cutter on his hands and knees.
 He snagged his Skin on a lower part of the chassis, a crappy weld I remember promising myself I'd dremel off and never did, scoring a painless weld on his shoulder.
 Under the harsh sodiums the Skin disappointed me as it always does.
 Despite the profound amount of technology crammed (nano-wise and micro-ways) into its 6mm dermis, it screamed Gov issue drab; they never did pin down the self-cleaning routines and dirt that wont wash away was tattooed into the gross creases under his shoulder blades and elbows.
 As he crawled under the lowest excision coil I have to look away as he exposed his partially seamed faecal flap and hairless genital pouch, blandly faux skin-pink and curiously more naked than banal dangling testes would have been.
 God.
 Help.
 Us.
 He negotiated the shimmering, hyper-scalpelled edges of the cutting surface and stood upright, assuming the prescribed Vitruvian pose.
 He threw me a terrified affirmative and I threw the knife switch.
 The current spiked, the sodiums dimmed to red and I skinned him.

 **Diary excerpt, hand written in pencil on homemade paper (off white, brownish stains)**